 - Build an investment strategy: Determine your risk tolerance and investment objectives.
 Research and educate yourself on different investment options, such as stocks, bonds, mutual funds, or real estate.
 Consider diversifying your investments to minimise risk.
 Regularly review and rebalance your portfolio.

-- Plan for retirement: Assess your retirement goals and estimate the amount you’ll need to save for a comfortable retirement.
+- Retirement plan: Assess your retirement goals and estimate the amount you’ll need to save for a comfortable retirement.
 Utilise pensions.
 Take advantage of employer matching contributions, if available.

 - Protect yourself with insurance: Evaluate your insurance needs, including health, life, disability, and property insurance.
 Ensure you have adequate coverage to safeguard against unexpected events that could impact your financial stability.